alphazframework/zest-docs-latest/docs/component.md

 </html>

 ```
-The `printc()` is built in function in zest framework for print language string in component
+`printc()` is a built-in function in Zest framework for printing language strings in components.
-the `site_base_url()` return the current url of site
+`site_base_url()` returns the current URL of the site.

-Now lastly, create our langauge file `en.php` in the local folder
+Now lastly, create our language file `en.php` in the local folder.

 ```php
 <?php